Angular Performance Tuning: 15 Ways to Build Sophisticated Web Apps

 The user impact of AoT compilation is significant to a major extent because it directly affects the total time required to bootstrap the application.
 The Angular AoT compiler pre-compiles the HTML and typescript code before the browser downloads it.

-This pre-downloading and compiled version of the application during the

-  build process provides a faster rendering process, lowering the bootstrap

-  time significantly.
-Hence, the user experience and interactions become

-  incredibly smooth and quick.
+This pre-downloading and compiled version of the application during the build process provides a faster rendering process, lowering the bootstrap time significantly.
+Hence, the user experience and interactions become incredibly smooth and quick.

-  Main performance trade-offs between just-in-time (JIT) and ahead-of-time
+Main performance trade-offs between just-in-time (JIT) and ahead-of-time (AOT) compilation.

-  (AOT) compilation.
-With @graalvm you have both options.

 — Thomas Wuerthinger (@thomaswue) July 1, 2019